-- 4.2.40 Boundary treatments should utilise existing features and vegetation, such as hedgerows and mature trees. - 4.2.41 Buildings and structures should be arranged to clearly demonstrate which areas are private and public, with a range of physical or symbolic boundary treatments used, depending on the context.
-Boundary treatments may include symbolic barriers, such as subtle changes in paving material, or physical barriers as such as gates, fences, walls and hedges. - 4.2.42 The choice of boundary treatments should relate to the wider physical, social and physical and social context of the surrounding environment and seek to make a positive contribution to the character of the area and the building(s). - 4.2.43 Where they are adjacent to public spaces, boundary treatments should allow clear views into and out of the site and not hinder vision on the highway, particularly at road junctions. - 4.2.44 Boundary treatments should comply with the Secured by Design guidance.
-'Aggressive' boundary treatments (such as razor-wire, barbed wire or bare metal palisade fencing with spiked pales) are not recommended in a residential setting.
+- 4.2.43 Boundary treatments should utilise existing features and vegetation, such as hedgerows and mature trees. - 4.2.44 Buildings and structures should be arranged to clearly demonstrate which areas are private and public, with a range of physical or symbolic boundary treatments used, depending on the context.
+Boundary treatments may include symbolic barriers, such as subtle changes in paving material, or physical barriers as such as gates, fences, walls and hedges. - 4.2.45 The choice of boundary treatments should relate to the wider physical, ecological and social context of the surrounding environment and seek to make a positive contribution to the character of the area and the building(s). - 4.2.46 Where they are adjacent to public spaces, boundary treatments should allow clear views into and out of the site and not hinder vision on the highway, particularly at road junctions. - 4.2.47 Boundary treatments should comply with the Secured by Design guidance.
+'Aggressive' boundary treatments (such as razor-wire, barbed wire or bare metal palisade fencing with spiked pales) will be resisted in a residential setting.
 Careful attention must be paid to the design and construction of boundary treatments in order to avoid the creation of climbing aids.